Information Technology Manager

 IT managers may do some or all of the following:

-- assess and plan computer and information systems to meet an organisation's immediate and long-term needs
+- assess and recommend computer and information systems equipment, software and networks

 Skills and knowledge